chkam05/ArduinoClockOS/README.md

 ## Controls:

 Navigation is done by:
-D - Enter settings mode, and back to default display mode from any place.
+"D" - Enter settings mode, and back to default display mode from any place.
-A - Enter or set.
+"A" - Enter or set.
-B - Back.
+"B" - Back.
-* - Navigate left in menu (change item, change option in settings or set other item to edit such as hour, minutes, etc...)
+"*" - Navigate left in menu (change item, change option in settings or set other item to edit such as hour, minutes, etc...)
-# - Navigate right in menu (change item, change option in settings or set other item to edit such as hour, minutes, etc...)
+"#" - Navigate right in menu (change item, change option in settings or set other item to edit such as hour, minutes, etc...)
 (Numeric data can be set by pressing numeric keys 0..9)

 # ArduinoConnect (WPF application)